-Before you store any items in RO, you need to assign location codes to your shelf space.
-After you develop a naming convention for your location codes, you can create locations in RO and move items into them.
+Before you being recording inventory items in RetailOps, you will need to assign location name to your shelf space in the warehouse.
+After you develop a naming convention for your locations, you can create locations in RetailOps and move items into them.
 This tool also allows you to migrate your existing warehouse locations by recreating them in RetailOps.

 - At the bottom of the Location Design pane, press the [Add] button.